cpondoc/cs224w-project/README.md

 ## Installation

-If building our code from scratch, you can set it up just like any normal project:
+If building our code from scratch, you can set it up just like any normal project.
+We specifically use Python 3.9.20 for our installation:

 ```bash
 python3 -m venv env